necyberteam/cyberteam_drupal/tests/cypress/events-api-documentation.md

 /api/2.1/events?beginning_date_relative=-1month&end_date_relative=today
 ```

-**Note:** Relative date calculations use the server's timezone (Eastern Time).
-For example, "today" means today in ET, not UTC.
+**Note:** Relative date calculations default to UTC timezone.
+Use the `timezone` parameter to specify a different timezone for calculations.
+For example, "today" means today in UTC unless overridden with the `timezone` parameter.

 ### Absolute Date Parameters
 Use these for fixed date filtering: